 What Happens When You Annuitize?

-Life with period certain: To guard against the risk of forfeiting all of your money when somebody dies early using a lifetime payment option, you can add a "period certain."
-With this option, the insurance company will make payments for either the life of the annuitant or the period that you choose – whichever is longer.
+You can add a "period certain" to guard against the risk of losing all your money if the annuitant dies soon after starting a lifetime payment option.
+The insurer will make payments for either the life of the annuitant or the period that you choose in this case, whichever is longer.

-For example, you might use a 10 year period certain.
-In that case, payments will continue for at least 10 years no matter when the annuitant dies (and payments will continue as long as the annuitant is alive, even if that is much longer than 10 years).
-Because you are reducing your risk of an early death, your monthly (or annual) payments will be smaller if you use a period certain as compared to a lifetime payment.
+You might use a 10-year period certain.
+Payments would continue for at least 10 years no matter when the annuitant dies.
+They'll continue for as long as they're alive, even if that's much longer than 10 years.
+You're reducing your risk of financial loss due to an early death, so your monthly or annual payments will often be smaller when compared to a straight lifetime payment.

-Joint and last survivor: Some annuity owners want to provide income not just for themselves, but also for somebody else (such as a spouse).
-A joint and last survivor payment option will provide income as long as either of the people you choose remains alive.
-Again, this results in a lower payment than a standard lifetime payment because, with two people, there's a greater likelihood that one of them will live for many years.
+Some annuity owners want to provide income not just for themselves, but for somebody else as well, such as a spouse.
+A joint and last survivor payment option provides income as long as either of the people you choose remains alive.
+Again, this often results in a smaller payment than a single lifetime payment.
+There's a greater chance that at least one of these people will live for many years.

-Annuitizing is typically an irrevocable decision – once you make the choice, it's difficult or impossible to go back.
-The insurance company takes steps to manage their risk and keep up their end of the bargain, and it's difficult to unwind the complex transactions that make this possible.
+Annuitizing is often a permanent decision.
+It may be very hard or even impossible to go back after you make a choice.
+Insurers take steps to manage their risk and to keep up their end of the bargain.
+It's hard to unwind the complex transactions that make this possible.